History and exam

 difficulty concentrating

-Typical neuroglycopenic symptom of hypoglycemia.[1]
+Typical neuroglycopenic symptom of hypoglycaemia.[1]

 dizziness